PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     :scale: 75%

-Note that in the temperature-binned plots, I have applied a simple weighting when determining the least square linear fit: for each temperature-bin the average (or median) value is added the amount of times to the set as there are points in the bin.
-In this way, the points at the extremes of the temperature range are counted only one time (one value per bin), whereas for the middle values there are more points per bin, which will count more heavily.
+Note that for the temperature-binned least-square fitting, I have applied a simple weighting: for each temperature-bin the average (or median) value is added the number of times to the set as there are points in the bin.
+In this way, the bin with few points (at the lower and higher extremes of the temperature range) are weighing less, whereas for the middle values there are more points per bin, and will count more heavily.

 Also note that the temperature binning could be one way to account for variations in the temperature that exist due to gravity waves and thermal tides.
 Thermal tides can be on the order of +/- 4K (:ref:`Akiba et al. 2021 <Akiba2021>`), so a bin width of 8K would be necessary: